primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.exactinresult.output.md

 ## ExactInResult.output property

- Amount of tokens output from a swap
+Amount of tokens output from a swap.

 <b>Signature:</b>